-Interdisciplinary approaches that incorporate feminism, marxism, post-colonial, film and immigration studies, comparative literature, linguistics and digital humanities are a hallmark of our program.
+Interdisciplinary approaches that incorporate feminism, marxism, post-colonial, film and immigration studies, art, Jewish Studies, and digital humanities are a hallmark of our program.
 The Center for Second Language Studies and the W.T.
 Bandy Center for Baudelaire and Modern French Studies are two closely affiliated research centers that round out the resources for our graduate students.
-Our program also has close interdisciplinary ties to The Robert Penn Warren Center for the Humanities, Jewish Studies, African American and Diaspora Studies, and the center for Medicine, Health, and Society.
+Our program also has close interdisciplinary ties to The Robert Penn Warren Center for the Humanities, Jewish Studies, African American and Diaspora Studies, The Center for Digital Humanities, and the center for Medicine, Health, and Society.

-All accepted students receive 100% funding for five years of study, including tuition, health cared and a stipend for living expenses*.
-Graduate students also have an opportunity to spend a year in Paris or Aix-en-Provence.
+The Teaching Assistantship is a five-year financial package offered to all students entering the PhD program in French.
+All accepted students receive 100% funding for the five years of study, including tuition, health care and a stipend for living expenses*.
+Students do not teach during the first year of study but generally begin teaching during their second year of study.
+All students are required to teach at least three years (six semesters) during their five-year course of study.
 All students who have earned a B.A. or equivalent should apply to the Ph.D. program in French.
 The M.A. degree is earned as a stage in the doctoral program.

-The Ph.D. program in French at Vanderbilt is a #1 ranked program for French & Francophone Studies in the United States.
-(NRC Rankings)
+The Ph.D. program in French at Vanderbilt is ranked among the top 15 program for French & Francophone Studies in the United States.